Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

 Or, that’s what he said.
 Anderson had yet another explanation.

-For all Hackman’s proclamations of noble intent, Wes Anderson claimed a lot of his reluctance actually came down to one thing: Cold, hard cash.
-Because of the star-studded cast, everyone on the film was working at a lower salary, and Hackman would have to swallow a pay cut too.
+Wes Anderson claimed a lot of Hackman's reluctance actually came down to one thing: Cash.
+Because of the star-studded cast, everyone on the film was working at a lower salary, and Hackman would have to swallow a pay cut, too.
 This more than anything may have informed his first rejections of the role.

 But when it came to stubbornness, Hackman was about to meet his match.